KindofSHT/Perfect-PHP-for-Phishing/README.md

 PHP Form Handler: Securely Capture, Email, and Redirect This PHP code snippet serves as a secure way to handle form submissions, store login details, and send an email notification.
 Here’s a breakdown of its functionality:

+Disclaimer

+Usage Responsibility:

+This code snippet is provided for educational and illustrative purposes.
+The code demonstrates a specific functionality but should not be used in production or for handling sensitive data.
+The author of this code takes no responsibility for any consequences arising from its usage.

+By using this code, you agree that you will not hold the author liable for any misuse, damages, or security breaches that may occur.
+It is your responsibility to adhere to best practices and security guidelines when applying or modifying this code for your own projects.

+Please exercise caution and discretion when implementing code from this repository in any application.
+Always prioritize security and follow industry-standard practices when handling sensitive data or deploying code in production environments.

+Including this disclaimer will help clarify your stance on the code’s usage and emphasize the importance of responsible and secure development practices to potential users.
 	•	Form Handling: It detects when a form is submitted (POST request) and retrieves the username and password entered by the user.
 	•	File Storage: The code creates a text file, “login_details.txt,” to securely store the login details in the format: